StanfordVL/OmniGibson/docs/tutorials/behavior_tasks.md

 ## Load Pre-sampled BEHAVIOR Tasks

-Here is an example of load a pre-sampled BEHAVIOR task instance in OmniGibson that you just saved.
+Here is an example of loading a pre-sampled BEHAVIOR task instance in OmniGibson that you just saved.

 ```{.python .annotate}
 import omnigibson as og